OpenAgricultureFoundation/openag_cv/README.md

 -   framerate = 1
 -   width = 1280
 -   height = 1024
--   camera<sub>model</sub> = elp5
+-   camera_model = elp5

-    Note: This is required to load the calibration parameters located in the data/camera<sub>calibration</sub>/ folder.
+    Note: This is required to load the calibration parameters located in the data/camera_calibration/ folder.
 For more information about how to create calibration files please take a look [here](http://wiki.ros.org/camera_calibration/Tutorials/MonocularCalibration).

 Overriding the default parameter values
 ---------------------------------------